torvalds/linux/Documentation/arch/arm64/arm-acpi.rst

 ACPI is also important because hardware and OS vendors have already worked out the mechanisms for supporting a general purpose computing ecosystem.
 The infrastructure is in place, the bindings are in place, and the processes are in place.
-DT does exactly what Linux needs it to when working with vertically integrated devices, but there are no good processes for supporting what the server vendors need.
-Linux could potentially get there with DT, but doing so really just duplicates something that already works.
-ACPI already does what the hardware vendors need, Microsoft won’t collaborate on DT, and hardware vendors would still end up providing two completely separate firmware interfaces -- one for Linux and one for Windows.
+DT does exactly what GNU/Linux needs it to when working with vertically integrated devices, but there are no good processes for supporting what the server vendors need.
+GNU/Linux could potentially get there with DT, but doing so really just duplicates something that already works.
+ACPI already does what the hardware vendors need, Microsoft won’t collaborate on DT, and hardware vendors would still end up providing two completely separate firmware interfaces -- one for GNU/Linux and one for Windows.

 Kernel Compatibility
 --------------------
-One of the primary motivations for ACPI is standardization, and using that to provide backward compatibility for Linux kernels.
+One of the primary motivations for ACPI is standardization, and using that to provide backward compatibility for GNU/Linux kernels.
 In the server market, software and hardware are often used for long periods.
 ACPI allows the kernel and firmware to agree on a consistent abstraction that can be maintained over time, even as hardware or software change.
 As long as the abstraction is supported, systems can be updated without necessarily having to replace the kernel.

-When a Linux driver or subsystem is first implemented using ACPI, it by definition ends up requiring a specific version of the ACPI specification -- its baseline.
+When a GNU/Linux driver or subsystem is first implemented using ACPI, it by definition ends up requiring a specific version of the ACPI specification -- its baseline.
 ACPI firmware must continue to work, even though it may not be optimal, with the earliest kernel version that first provides support